Grubbsy1896/discordbots/README.md

 See something you made? provide proof and I'll be sure to credit you.

+Questions?
+Concerns?
+Contact me at Grubbsy#1775 on discord.

 ## Full discord bot projects

 ### Holiday calendar bot.